Disneyland Monorail

 The Disneyland Monorail (originally named the Disneyland Alweg Monorail System) is an attraction and transportation line at the Disneyland Resort in Anaheim, California, United States.
-It was the first daily operating monorail in the Western Hemisphere.
+It was the first daily operating monorail in the country.

 History

 Walt Disney originally envisioned the monorail as a practical form of public transport for the future.
 However, the technology would never catch on in the United States.
 The monorail came about during a time when America's—and particularly Los Angeles'—obsession with the automobile was increasing, and monorails in the United States were mostly only located in Disney's theme parks.

 The job of building the monorail was originally assigned to the Standard Carriage Works of East Los Angeles, but in late 1958, Walt Disney, pressured for time, moved it to his Burbank studios.
 Disney designer Bob Gurr then headed a Disney team that designed and manufactured the cars, chassis, suspension and propulsion systems.
 Gurr and Disney were assisted by Alweg, the German company that pioneered straddle beam monorails.

 The Disneyland Alweg Monorail System opened on June 14, 1959, just in time for the re-dedication of Tomorrowland and a broader expansion of Disneyland which included the Matterhorn Bobsleds, the Submarine Voyage, the expanded version of Autopia, and the Motor Boat Cruise.
 The Mark I trains (Red and Blue) consisted of three cars each.
+The opening ceremony was attended by then-Vice President Richard Nixon and his family.

 Expansion

 At opening, the monorail was merely an attraction, taking people on a scenic trip around Disneyland before returning to its only station.
 In 1961 it became a true transportation system when the track was extended 21/2 miles outside the park to a second station near the Disneyland Hotel.
 As part of this project, the Tomorrowland station was lengthened to accommodate four-car Mark II trains and a third Yellow train was added.

-From Hotel Station there were two trips above Disneyland available aboard the monorail — a quick tour and general admission.
+From Hotel Station there were two trips above Disneyland available aboard the monorail—a quick tour and general admission.
 Guests wishing to embark upon a vista-dome view of the park, including a leisurely layover in Tomorrowland within the tail-cone could purchase an exclusive round-trip tour ticket at Hotel Station and save the expense of general admission to Disneyland.
 Nose and tail-cone door latches were independent of the main door release button.
-A simple dial indicator above the tail-cone compartment door could be turned to one of three positions — General admission guests, round-trip only guests, and mixed.
+A simple dial indicator above the tail-cone compartment door could be turned to one of three positions—General admission guests, round-trip only guests, and mixed.
 Hostess attendants at Tomorrowland Station would check the dial position and open the door for general admission guests.
 If general admission guests boarded the tail-cone in Tomorrowland, the dial would be set to mixed, then all mixed tail-cone guests disembarked at the hotel.

 Both platforms were lengthened in 1968 for the new five-car Mark III trains, which added a fourth Green train.
-The opening ceremony was attended by then Vice President Richard Nixon and his family.
-During the ceremony, there was difficulty with the ribbon cutting.